How to Move to SAP S/4HANA

 - Be prepared: There are projects that can be executed now to reduce the duration of the critical path to S/4HANA once you get started.

-You can explore the business benefits of moving to S/4HANA by industry and line of business here.
 For a solution architect, the changes in the “intelligent enterprise” that enable these are:

 - New user experience with Fiori apps by role on any device.